-Toronto Hydro is directly and indirectly subject to various market and credit fluctuations which could materially adversely affect the Corporation.
+Toronto Hydro is directly and indirectly subject to various market and credit fluctuations which could materially adversely affect Toronto Hydro.
 For example, LDC is exposed to credit risk with respect to customer non-payment of electricity bills.
 LDC is permitted, at certain times of the year, to mitigate the risk of customer non-payment using any means permitted by law, including security deposits (i.e. letters of credit, surety bonds, cash deposits or lock-box arrangements, under terms prescribed by the OEB), late payment penalties, pre-payment, pre-authorized payment, load limiters or disconnection.
 While LDC would be liable for the full amount of the default, there can be no assurance that the OEB would allow recovery of the bad debt expense.
-Established practice in such cases is that the OEB would examine any electricity distributor's application for recovery of extraordinary bad debt expenses on a case-by-case basis.
+Established practice in such cases is for the OEB would examine any electricity distributor's application for recovery of extraordinary bad debt expenses on a case-by-case basis.
 LDC's security interest or other measures, if any, may also not provide sufficient protection.
 Additionally, security interests and other measures taken by, or in favour of, LDC, if any, may not provide sufficient protection.

 Toronto Hydro is exposed to fluctuations in interest rates for the valuation of its post-employment benefit obligations.
-Toronto Hydro estimates that a 1% (100 basis point) increase in the discount rate used to value these obligations would decrease the accrued benefit obligation of Toronto Hydro, as at December 31, 2018, by \$41.3 million, and a 1% (100 basis point) decrease in the discount rate would increase the accrued benefit obligation, as at December 31, 2018, by \$53.1 million.
+Toronto Hydro estimates that a 1% (100 basis point) increase in the discount rate used to value these obligations would decrease the accrued benefit obligation of Toronto Hydro, as at December 31, 2019, by \$50.5 million, and a 1% (100 basis point) decrease in the discount rate would increase the accrued benefit obligation, as at December 31, 2019, by \$64.9 million.

-The Corporation is exposed to short-term interest rate risk on the short-term borrowings under its CP Program and Working Capital Facility, and customer deposits, while most of its remaining obligations were either non-interest bearing or bear fixed interest rates, and its financial assets were predominately short-term in nature and mostly non-interest bearing.
+Toronto Hydro is exposed to short-term interest rate risk on the short-term borrowings under its CP Program and Working Capital Facility, as well as customer deposits, while most of its remaining obligations for the most recently completed financial year were either non-interest bearing or bear fixed interest rates, and its financial assets for the most recently completed financial year were predominately short-term in nature and mostly non-interest bearing.
 Toronto Hydro manages interest rate risk by monitoring its mix of fixed and floating rate instruments, and taking action as necessary to maintain an appropriate balance.
-Toronto Hydro estimates that a 100 basis point increase (decrease) in short-term interest rates, with all other variables held constant, would result in an increase (decrease) of approximately \$2.1 million to annual finance costs.
+Toronto Hydro estimates that a 100 basis point increase (decrease) in short-term interest rates, with all other variables held constant, would result in an increase (decrease) of approximately \$2.0 million to annual finance costs.

-Toronto Hydro had limited exposure to the changing values of foreign currencies.
-While Toronto Hydro purchases goods and services which are payable in US dollars, and purchases US currency to meet the related commitments when required, the impact of these transactions as at December 31, 2018 was not material.
+Toronto Hydro typically has limited exposure to the changing values of foreign currencies.
+While Toronto Hydro purchases goods and services which are payable in US dollars, and purchases US currency to meet the related commitments when required, the impact of these transactions as at December 31, 2019 was not material.